RIT-EVT/IMU/docs/source/srs.rst

 Specific Requirements
 =====================
-all of the intialization for IMU what to report etc.
+all of the initialization for IMU what to report etc.

 External Interface Requirements